ThomasBucaioni/my-first-app/README.md

 Every day a propose one of [John Bercow](https://www.brainyquote.com/authors/john-bercow-quotes)'s most famous quotes:

-> I was proud to be a Tory Member of Parliament for twelve years, proud to represent Buckingham as a Tory, proud to have voted with my party 99% of the time as the record shows.
+> I pride myself on being courteous to people, and trying to fashion good relations.